dev-juju/EditorJS-React-Renderer/readme.md

 ## Custom Renderers

 We provide several granular styling options so that you have the ability and flexibility to customize the look and feel of the rendered components.
-However, you might still have a need to override the default renderers for certain blocks.
+However, you might still have a need to override the default renderers for certain blocks or implement a renderer for an unsupported block.
 You can do that by passing a *renderers* prop to the **Output** component.
 The renderers prop is an object whose keys are the names of the supported components and whose values are the corresponding renderer definitions to override the defaults.
 Custom renderers should expect to receive *data*, *style*, *classNames* and *config* props.